OVHcloud: Operations

 As of 2017, OVH was known for its offering of email hosting service, considered one of the largest in the world, in addition to its general Internet hosting services.

 OVH uses in-house design and manufacturing, including custom-made servers (based on standard components) and a modular shipping container architecture.
 In 2019, the Canadian data center (Beauharnois, Quebec) was considered a leading example of the OVH model.

+In March 2025, OVHcloud US announced that it has expanded its network by introducing a Local Zone in Seattle, enhancing data processing speeds and connectivity for Pacific Northwest businesses.
+This addition aims to lower latency and support various cloud applications in the region.

 Partnerships

 As of 2016, OVH was one of the sponsors for Let's Encrypt, a free TLS encryption service, and OVH's hardware supplier is Super Micro Computer Inc.

+Certificates

+In March 2025, OVHcloud obtained the SecNumCloud 3.2 qualification for its highly secure cloud platform, Bare Metal Pod.
+Awarded by the French Cybersecurity Agency (ANSSI), this certification acknowledges the platform’s adherence to stringent security standards.
+The qualification further supports OVHcloud’s efforts in providing secure cloud solutions for public and private sector organizations, addressing strategic autonomy requirements and ensuring compliance for sensitive operations.

 Incidents

 In March 2021, OVH suffered a large fire at its datacenter in Strasbourg, France.
-SBG2 had been built in 2016 with a capacity of 30 thousand physical servers.
+SBG2 had been built in 2016 with a capacity of 30,000 physical servers.
 SBG2 was declared a total loss, with early reports indicating damage to SBG1, and services across all four Strasbourg locations experiencing disruptions.
 The company's chairman, Octave Klaba, took to Twitter to confirm that all its staff were safe.
+All customer data and backups stored in SBG2 were lost.
 SBG1 was damaged partially while SBG4 remained intact, and SBG3 was intact but without power, though the servers at the latter sites were taken offline temporarily.
 In September 2021, the company filed a report with the Autorité des marchés financiers documenting the estimated damage at about €105 million.

-In October 2021, the company had a worldwide outage across all their networks due to a human error.
+In 2023, OVH was ordered to pay €250,000 to two customers that had lost data, and more than 130 other customers are engaged in a class-action lawsuit against the company.